The Huntington Ranch Garden

 The Ranch Garden is envisioned as a community resource to help bolster L.A.’s capacity to establish a sustainable and equitable food system.

 Though not open to daily visitors, The Huntington offers a regularly scheduled Ranch Open House when guests may self-tour the urban agriculture site and take home some fresh ideas for sustainable gardening.
 General admission required.
 The Huntington also hosts a broad spectrum of programs and educational activities for adults, families, teachers, as well as professional development for people actively involved in teaching gardening on a community, education, or professional level.
-Please visit our online calendar for events and times.
-For more information about The Huntington Ranch Garden, please contact Kyra Saegusa.
+Visit our online calendar for events and times.
+For more information about The Huntington Ranch Garden, contact

 Additional funding for the Huntington Ranch was provided by the Otis Booth Foundation.